flyer8/rtlabs-task/README.md

 The deployment was performed on Linux Mint 18.1 (Ubuntu 16.04) with Ansible v.
 2.7.6; Docker v.
 17.09.0-ce installed.

-Also docker library must be installed.
+Also Docker SDK for Python must be installed. https://pypi.org/project/docker/
 ```
 pip install docker
 ```